Could a nasal spray prevent Post-Surgery confusion in seniors?

 Summary

-This pilot study tests whether giving insulin through a nasal spray can prevent delirium (sudden confusion) in patients aged 65 and older after complex heart surgery.
-About 30 participants will receive either the insulin spray or a placebo to see if the approach is practical, safe, and shows promise in reducing delirium severity and duration.
+This pilot study tests whether giving insulin as a nasal spray can prevent delirium (sudden confusion) in adults aged 65 and older after complex heart surgery.
+About 30 participants will receive either the insulin spray or a placebo before and after surgery.
+The goal is to see if the approach is practical, safe, and possibly effective at reducing delirium severity and duration.

 Get updates